Taley Mohammad Khan: Reign

-When his father died on 28 September 1918, he succeeded him in his title, rank, and dignity as the Nawab of Palanpur.
-He was formally installed on the throne on 14 October 1918.
+On 28 September 1918, his father died at 6 pm, and two hours later, at 8 pm, in accordance with the ancient tradition practised in the state, a proclamation was made to the people of the state that Taley, being heir to his father, had now succeeded him as the Nawab of Palanpur, so from now onwards, everyone must obey his orders and pay him the taxes.
+On 14 October 1918, he issued a firman and by it fixed the date of his installation on the throne to be 27 October 1918.
+Accordingly, on 27 October 1918, his coronation was held in an elaborate ceremony.
 He was the 29th ruler of his family.
 He made arrangements with Bank of India to open a branch of it in Palanpur, and when a branch was established, he performed its opening ceremony on 18 December 1944.

 Silver Jubilee

 In 1944, he celebrated the silver jubilee of his accession to the throne.
 The festivities continued from 31 March 1944 in Palanpur, and on that day he was weighed against silver, which was afterwards distributed to the poor and needy.
 The poor were fed, sweets were distributed to the school children, the residents of the poor house, and the prisoners.
 He laid at Deesa on 2 April 1944 the foundation stone of Shri Taley Mohammed Khan Silver Jubilee Hospital, Shree Shukhan Bai Saheba Silver Jubilee Maternity Home, and Shree Taley Mohammed Khan Silver Jubilee Municipal Gujarati School., On 3 April 1944, he laid the foundation stone of the Silver Jubilee Nanchand-Motichand-Somani English School at Chandisar.
 On 6 April 1944, the Maharaja of Jodhpur laid the foundation of Shree Taley Mohammed Khan Silver Jubilee Hostel for Jiwaidars and Patawats, and the Maharaja of Bikaner laid the foundation of Shree Jahan Ara Silver Jubilee Public Park.
 The next day, 7 April 1944, the Maharaja of Bikaner also laid the foundation of Shree Taley Mohammed Khan Silver Jubilee Girls English School.

 The people of Palanpur and Deesa collected and contributed Rs.
 2,53,282 towards the silver jubilee celebrations, and of this Rs.
-1,55,245 were placed at Taley’s disposal to expend them as he saw fit, and the remaining Rs.
+1,55,245 were placed at Taley's disposal to expend them as he saw fit, and the remaining Rs.
 98,037 were spent to develop certain institutions in Palanpur.